Insurance for new and returning residents

 You don’t need to take any further action; your driving experience will be automatically updated in our records.
 We’ll credit up to 15 years of driving experience, based on when you turned 17.
 This will be reflected in your insurance premiums at your next renewal.

 If you’re returning to B.C. and got your first driver’s licence here, we already have a record of your driving experience.
-Just visit us at a Driver Licensing office to to renew or update your licence with your new B.C. address.
+Just book an appointment to renew or update your licence with your new B.C. address at an ICBC driver licensing office.

 New residents with ICBC insurance issued before September 1, 2019